 - Platitude: I think this person would be a good fit and would be capable of performing the relevant duties.

-- Glowing recommendation: I am really sad to see this person go, but you are so much the better for it because they need to be in this field and I am enthusiastic about them.
+- Glowing recommendation: I am really sad to see this person go, but you are so much better for it because they need to be in this field, and I am enthusiastic about them.

 Moral of the story:

 - Pick someone who is enthusiastic about you!